OPstriker/opstriker.github.io/index.md

 ## OPstriker

 ### An idiot who loves to troll people...
-### Also someone who loves to bypass restricted content in school
+### Also someone who loves to bypass restricted content in school.

 ## k-proxy